It is 100 years since the First World War ended. Everyone in Britain felt the effects of the war. Football included.

 On Thursday 8th of November, The Games of Remembrance took place in Nottingham remember those who paid the ultimate sacrifice.

-The Games of Remembrance, held at Nottingham Forest’s City Ground and Notts County’s Meadow Lane, saw men and women from the British Army take on the German Bundeswehr Armed forces.
+The event, held at Nottingham Forest’s City Ground and Notts County’s Meadow Lane, saw men and women from the British Army play against the German Bundeswehr Armed forces.

 Over 11,000 people attended – including more than 5,000 school children from 60 schools – some travelling from as far as Germany and Greece.

 “My Grandfather served in World War Two.
 He was a staff sergeant for the Physical Training Corps,” she said.

 “He was also a professional footballer who played for the likes of Preston, Wrexham and Barnsley.